FuelLabs/fuel-core/crates/compression/README.md

-# Compression and decompression of fuel-types for the DA layer
+# Compression and decompression of transactions for the DA layer

 ## Compressed block header